This decorative Totoro crochet wall hanging is the perfect addition for any Ghibli lover’s home

 |2||17 REPEAT||= 50 ST|

 |At the end of your last row, fasten off, tie in the ends|

 TOTORO BODY = 3mm hook worked in closed rounds

-NOTES: The CHAIN to begin and SLIP STITCH to close are NOT counted.
-Your first stitch in each row, will be in the same stitch as the previous slip stitch.
+NOTES: In this case, the CHAIN to begin and SLIP STITCH to close are NOT counted.
+So, your first stitch in each row, will be in the same stitch as the previous slip stitch.

 |1||CH1, 12TR, SL ST to close||= 12 ST|